PSAScapstone2014/Documentation/chibios_lld_documentation.md

 Driver Identifier: **SPI_IO**

 The Serial Peripheral Interface driver is responsible for reading and writing to the SPI bus.
-It's functionality is similar to that of the serial driver with one exception.
-The SPI driver is able to select differing slaves from which data is read or written.

-**TODO PROTOCOL**
+It has several modes of operation to select differing slave devices, read, write, and exchange data.

+SPI uses a protocol to indicate which operation is being performed.
+The protocol consists of an operation message followed by 0 or more data messages.
+The unit test go script for SPI has an example of usage.

+#### Operations

+##### select *N* / unselect *N*

+The select and unselect operations are followed by a number *N* to indicate which virtual slave should be selected or unselected.
+No data message is provided.

+##### exchange

+The exchange message indicates that the LLD will write some data to the VHA and then immediately wait for a response message.
+After the VHA completes its write, the operation should be terminated by the VHA by writing a message containing an arbitrary byte.

+##### polled_exchange

+Similar to exchange except that no termination message is required.

+##### send / receive

+The send and receive operations indicate that data is to be read or written, respectively, to the LLD by the VHA.
+The VHA should then terminate the operation by sending a message containing an arbitrary byte.

 # PSAS Project Integration